-Assessment & Testing is also an integral aspect of intern training.
-All interns will participate in and receive supervision for diagnostic testing over the course of their training.
+Assessment & Testing

 P.L.A.N.
 Assessment Center provides comprehensive assessments that are tailored to identify each child's individual strengths and challenges, and provide an understanding of overall development, diagnoses, and treatment recommendations.
 The P.L.A.N.
 Assessment Center is an assessment center dedicated to providing diagnostic and developmental assessments to individuals with a variety of needs including suspected neurodevelopmental disorders (e.g., Autism Spectrum Disorder, ADHD, Intellectual Disability), social-emotional issues (e.g., anxiety, depression, self-esteem), and learning difficulties (e.g., reading, writing, mathematics, underachievement, anxiety, low self-esteem).
 Our assessments are comprehensive and are tailored to answer families' and other professionals' specific questions.
 We provide families, clients, and treatment teams with an understanding of a child's overall development, diagnoses, and treatment recommendations.